A Bone Grafting Alternative to Grow New Bone

 Distraction osteogenesis is a gradual method of altering the shape or size of bones.
 Our oral surgeons in Amarillo can use distraction osteogenesis to correct oral or facial defects and other bone conditions in a more controlled and gradual manner than other forms of treatment.
-Distraction osteogenesis can also be used in place of bone grafting procedures to add bone to the jaws where bone loss has occurred.
-The process involves the use of a small distraction device to slowly separate bony segments and allow new bone to grow in between them.
+This is also a great option to consider for patients who are not candidates for traditional bone grafting, as it can be used to grow new bone in the jaw.

 Benefits of Distraction Osteogenesis